-- High School Graduates must meet the academic assessment requirements and submit the following: - a. a completed application for admission.
+- 1. High School Graduates must meet the academic assessment requirements and submit the following: - a. a completed application for admission.
 A non-refundable application fee will be assessed at the time of initial registration in classes. - b. an official transcript reflecting graduation from high school.
-The high school must forward the transcript directly to the Office of Admissions and Records.
-Tennessee public high school graduates' transcripts must include a notation indicating the student passed any required state proficiency examinations. - c.
+The high school must forward the transcript directly to the Admissions and Recruitment office.
+Tennessee public high school graduates' transcripts must include a notation indicating the student passed any required state proficiency examinations.
+The transcript of a home school student should be an official copy from an affiliated organization as defined by state law (T.C.A.
+49-50-801).
+Transcripts from independent home school students must be accompanied by certification of registration with the superintendent of the local education agency, which the student would otherwise attend.
+Students unable to provide a satisfactory secondary school credential may substitute acceptable GED scores. - c.
 ACT or SAT test scores (required of those under 21 years of age and others seeking admission to selected programs).
-These scores are used only for advancement and placement. - 2.
-Non-High School Graduates (students who have not graduated from high school) must comply with academic assessment requirements and must: - a. be at least 18 years old. - b. submit a completed application for admission.
-A nonrefundable application fee will be assessed at the time of initial registration in classes. - c. submit an official transcript of scores for the General Education Development (GED) test indicating a composite score of at least 45.
-Certified copies must be forwarded directly to the Office of Admissions and Records at Columbia State from the issuing agency. - d. submit ACT or SAT scores (required of those under 21 years of age and others seeking admission to selected programs).
+These scores are used only for advancement and placement. - Non-High School Graduates (students who have not graduated from high school) must comply with academic assessment requirements and must: - a. be at least 18 years old. - submit a completed application for admission.
+A nonrefundable application fee will be assessed at the time of initial registration in classes.

+- c. submit an official transcript of scores for the General Education Development (GED) test indicating a composite score of at least 45.
+Certified copies must be forwarded directly to the Admissions and Recruitment office at Columbia State from the issuing agency. - d. submit ACT or SAT scores (required of those under 21 years of age and others seeking admission to selected programs).
 These scores are used only for advancement and placement.